-- Bridge the gap between your natural caring mode and your patient’s care that will improve the overall patient experience.
+Bridge the gap between your natural caring mode and your patient’s care that will improve your patient experience.

-- Learn how to deal with demanding patients using our person-centered approach.
+Help you decide how to deal effectively with demanding patients using our person-centered approach.

 As part of the pre-training planning process, we want to clearly determine your desired outcomes.
-We incorporate “So What” or “What’s Next” exercises into every training event.
+We incorporate “So What?” or “What’s Next?” exercises into every training event.
 We provide additional resources to help keep the momentum going after the training event.
+Our training is:

 What Each Participant Receives

 We want to help you keep the learning going long into the future with the following resources: